pwsacademy/swift-setup/editors/vscode-linux/README.md

 ![](lldb-install.png)

 Next, you’ll configure this extension to use the version of LLDB that’s included with Swift.
-Select **File ▸ Preferences ▸ Settings** from the menu bar and search for the **Lldb: Library** setting.
-Enter a value of **/opt/swift/usr/lib/liblldb.so**:
+Select **File ▸ Preferences ▸ Settings** from the menu bar and search for the **Lldb: Library** setting:

 ![](lldb-config.png)

+Enter the correct value for your distribution:

-> **Note**: This assumes that you’ve installed Swift in **/opt/swift** according to the installation instructions for [Swift on Ubuntu](../../platforms/ubuntu-2004/README.md).
+* On Ubuntu, enter **/opt/swift/usr/lib/liblldb.so**.
+This assumes that you’ve installed Swift in **/opt/swift** according to the installation instructions for [Swift on Ubuntu](../../platforms/ubuntu/README.md).
+* On Fedora and CentOS/RHEL, enter **/usr/libexec/swift/lib/liblldb.so**.

 ## Usage